-This section applies to Phase II proposals.
-A more specific proposal request will be provided to all Phase I awardees as described in Section 7.1.
 The AF reserves the right to modify Phase II submission requirements.
 Should requirements change, all Phase I awardees will be notified.
-The AF also reserves the right to change administrative procedures to improve program management.
+The AF also reserves the right to change administrative procedures to improve AF STTR Program management.
+This section is for informational purposes for Phase I awardees.
+A more specific letter Request for Proposal will be provided to all Phase I awardees Section 7.1).